jgege/UNI-CSCU9V5/CSCU9V5.md

-- JVM uses prorities, thread with highest prority of all threads in runnable state is run before threads with lower priority
+- JVM uses priorities, thread with highest priority of all threads in runnable state is run before threads with lower priority
 - Producer has higher priority than consumer
   - if buffer is full, producer will execute yield()
-  - consumer still cannoit run because of lower priority
+  - consumer still cannot run because of lower priority
   - -> deadlock

 ### Fixing race conditions